-With CN already leading the local government sector on climate action, the community and local businesses were invited to learn about the development of a new strategy to reduce greenhouse gas emissions even further as CN continue to drive the city's journey towards a net zero emissions future.
+With CN already leading the local government sector on climate action, the community and local businesses were invited to help develop a new strategy to reduce greenhouse gas emissions across the city and accelerate the city's journey towards a net zero emissions future.

-CN's new Climate Action Plan outlines specific goals and priorities for the next five years, paving the way to further positive environmental impacts, such as additional clean energy initiatives, resource efficiency, emissions reductions in supply chains and more sustainable transport.
+CN's new Climate Action Plan outlines specific goals and priorities for the next five years, paving the way to further positive environmental impacts, such as additional clean energy initiatives, resource efficiency, emissions reduction in supply chains and more sustainable transport.